efreethy/technical-docs/stripe-payments.md

 ### 3. Custom Account

-With a Custom Account, the Stripe account setup process is completely governed by Rival.
+With a Custom Account, the Stripe account setup process is completely governed by [company].

 Pros